What Happens If you Don’t Save for Retirement

 That is probably the last thing that you want to happen.
 I know for me I do not want the government to dictate my last years.

 An unexpected disability with no savings before retirement age can land you in the exact same boat.
 A fairly healthy 43-year-old had a massive stroke that left him permanently disabled and unable to care for himself.
-Since he had no savings or support system, he became dependent on the government and they decide all of his health care and long-term care facility choices.
+Since he had no savings or support system, he became dependent on the government and they decided all of his health care and long-term care facility choices.
 Ultimately, he landed on Medicaid and receives a small stipend each month to spend as he pleases.

 Related: Is Social Security Disability Taxable?